Copy Critique (Get One!)

 And I’m giving you 3 free “emergency emails” just for taking advantage of this offer NOW instead of later.

 But don’t dilly-dally.
-This offer could be gone by the end of the week.
+This offer could change or be removed at any time.

 All you have to do is say yes and click the PayPal button below to secure your spot on my schedule.
 (You can pay with your PayPal balance or a credit card.)